-Honors Program in Humanities: Interdisciplinary Studies in Culture In addition to completing all the requirements of the major, a student who wishes to pursue the Honors Program in Humanities: Interdisciplinary Studies in Culture must receive a GPA of 11.0/A-in the major and a grade of A or A- on the senior thesis.
-She must apply in writing to the program adviser by the end of the junior year, outlining the cluster of courses she will take, along with the Senior Seminar, to complete the major and indicating their relevance to the senior thesis project she intends to carry out.
-Honors will be awarded following a successful thesis defense before members of the HMSC faculty and/or the readers of the candidate's senior thesis.
-Requirements for the Minor The humanities minor requires a minimum of seven courses.
-Students must complete the threecourse Theory and Method requirement, two courses in Topics in the Study of Culture, and two Specialized Courses (see above).
-Courses for Majors 123.
-Introduction to the Philosophy and History of Culture.
+- 123. Introduction to the Philosophy and History of Culture.
 This course will focus on some of the major work in post-Enlightenment (19th and 20th centuries) thinking about culture: Kant's Third Critique, Schiller's Aesthetic Education, Arnold's Culture and Anarchy.
 As well, it will examine later works on the historical development of the relationship between culture and society paying attention to the ways in which culture has shaped the social categories and experience of class, race, nation, and gender.
-A. Aisenberg.
-130. Schools of Cultural Criticism: Culture and Critique.
+Staff. - 130.
+Schools of Cultural Criticism: Culture and Critique.
 This team-taught course will examine the categories by which philosophers, social scientists, historians, and literary critics have understood culture.
 Topics may include historicism (the role of history in defining individual experience), the development of mass culture and new media, and post-colonialism.
-A. Aisenberg and Staff.
-135. Language, Culture and Society.
+May be completed twice for credit with different topics.
+Staff. - 135.
+Language, Culture and Society.
 This course will consider the roles of language in culture and society by considering its functions in the construction of the self, mind, sexuality, gender, class, "race," colonialism and postcolonialism.
 We will look at both literary and theoretical texts in order to explore the issues.
-T. Crowley.
-145. Culture in Conflict: Ireland.
+T. Crowlev. - 137.
+Writing Culture: Theories, Texts and Stories.
+This course examines the idea of culture and the diverse ways it has been debated and narrated by literary critics, philosophers, anthropologists and historians.
+The course considers topics of mass culture, language, class gender and sexuality, post-colonialism, and urban space through theoretical readings as well as literature from Jane Eyre to Trainspotting.
+E. Cuming.

+- 142 Interiors: Selfhood and Domestic Space in British Culture.
+This course explores the idea of the interior the domestic spaces within which individuals live and work and its representation in literature, film, and social documents.
+The course focuses on British living spaces, from the nineteenth-century bourgeois interior to the modern urban high-rise.
+E. Cuming. - 145.
+Culture in Conflict: Ireland.
 The island of Ireland has witnessed both enormous social change and war over the past thirty years.
 The aim of the course is to explore Irish cultures through a study of a number of the major plays, novels, poems, and short stories of this period and to stimulate an understanding of these materials in relation to the contexts in which they were produced.
 Ireland is the focus, but the questions raised are both general and transferable.
-T. Crowley.
-148. Sleep: Science, Poetry, Psychology, Sociology.
+T. Crowley. - 148.
+The Poetry and Science of Sleep.
 This course looks at ways scientists, social scientists, and artists approach sleep, and at ways sleep is positioned in various cultures and societies.
 It draws on multiple perspectives: neuroscience, psychology, sociology, anthropology, history, immunology, psychoneuroimmunology, endocrinology.
 Instructor permission required.
-G. Greene.
-167. Metropolis: Imagining the City.
+G. Greene. - 167.
+Metropolis: Imagining the City.
 For description, see German Studies 167.
-M. Katz.

-172. Contemporary Issues and Debates in the Humanities.
+M. Katz. - 172.
+Contemporary Issues and Debates in the Humanities.
 This course will consider issues and debates in the contemporary Humanities.
 Topics may include: rights/human rights; recognition and redistribution; feminisms; 'race' and racisms; civilizations; multiculturalism and tolerance; truth and reason; ethics and morality; faith and knowledge; religion in the world; environmentalism and ecology.
-T. Crowley.
-185. Humanities Major Junior Seminar.
-Provides intensive instruction to majors in the study of culture, using both theoretical and archival materials in the investigation of a specific assigned topic.
-Students will develop skills in critical thinking and in archival and bibliographical research.
-In the second half of the semester, they will apply these skills by choosing and researching their own topic in the area of culture.
-Prerequisite: two of the following: HMSC 123, HMSC 130, HMSC 135, an introductory course related to discipline.
-Permission of instructor required.
-Staff.
-190. Senior Seminar.
+T. Crowley. - 190.
+Senior Seminar.
 The course will consider issues in the field of Interdisciplinary Studies in Culture as they are presented in classic and contemporary scholarship in the humanities and the interpretative social sciences.
 The aim will be to prepare students to write the thesis in the Humanities major.
-T. Crowley, Staff.
-191. Senior Thesis.
+A. Aisenberg. - 191.
+Senior Thesis.
+Staff. - 199.
+Independent Study in the Humanities major.
 Staff.